corajr/zotero-voyant-export/README.md

 Voyant..." and choose a save location for the corpus as a zip file.

-Upload the resulting zip to [voyant-tools.org](voyant-tools.org) (or to [your local Voyant server][local-voyant].
-You should be able to see your corpus in the default Voyant view.
+Upload the resulting zip to [voyant-tools.org](voyant-tools.org) (or to [your local Voyant server][local-voyant] -- for collections larger than a handful of documents, you'll probably want to host locally).
+You should then be able to see your corpus in the default Voyant view.

 ## Development